Skip to main content

 Widening Participation and Strengthening the European Research Area

-A set of different funding instruments aimed at i) connectivity and networking at the human resource and institutional level (COST and Twinning), ii) balanced brain circulation in Europe (ERA-Chairs, and ERA Policy linked to MSCA), iii) institutional and regional reform and transformation (Teaming and Excellence Universities), iv) linking science and the business sector (Excellence Hubs and EIC Accelarator), and v) empowerment and inclusion (Support to NCPs, "Hop On", Seal of Excellence).
+A set of different funding instruments aimed at i) connectivity and networking at human resources and institutional level (COST and Twinning), ii) balanced circulation of brains in Europe (ERA-Chairs, and ERA Policy linked to MSCA), iii) institutional and regional reform and transformation (Teaming and Excellence Universities), iv) articulation between science and the business sector (Excellence Hubs and EIC Accelarator) and v) empowerment and inclusion (Support to NCPs, "Hop On", Seal of Excellence).
 The main Widening actions are described below:

-• Cooperation in Science and Technology (COST)COST: open and inclusive networks in all fields of knowledge and focused on people and their capacity building and career development.
-Each thematic network operates for 4 years with an average budget of 0.5 M€.
+• Cooperation in Science and Technology (COST)Open and inclusive networks in all fields of knowledge and focused on people and their training and career development.
+Each thematic network runs for 4 years with an average budget of 0.5 M€.

-To receive all the information concerning work programs, calendar of Calls and events held, subscribe to our contact list here.
+To receive all the information on the work programs, the Calls calendar and the events held, subscribe to our mailing list here.